openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The signed Request Object MAY contain all the parameters listed in (#browser_api_request), except `request`.

-Below is a non-normative example of such a request:
+Below is a non-normative example of such a request sent over the W3C Digital Credentials API:

 ```js
 { request: "eyJhbGciOiJF..." }